Nahaufnahme einer Person, die eine weiße Kapsel zwischen Daumen und Zeigefinger hält.

 Typical dosages range from 200 mg to 6,000 mg per day, with 2,000 to 3,500 mg usually being well tolerated.

-Can I overdose on MSM?
+Is it possible to overdose on MSM?

 Are there any interactions between MSM and medications?

-How can I avoid side effects from MSM?
+How can I avoid MSM side effects?

 References for further reading: